silvai/The-Thunder-Flyers/API/readme.txt

 You should end up with a database called ratapp that has two tables: users and data.
 Users should contain 1 user, which is a dummy user to allow the CSV import to work.
 Data should contain 100000+ records and you should see that 1700+ warnings were thrown.
 This is alright because some of the data is malformed.

+Make sure to run "npm install" before starting the code, otherwise dependencies will be missing.
 In order to start the API, run "npm start"